Billabong (clothing): Awards

 In 2009, as part of the Q150 celebrations, Billabong was announced as one of the Q150 Icons of Queensland for its role as an iconic "innovation and invention".

 Teams

 Billabong sponsors teams of riders in different subcultures who play an ambassador-like role for both the brand and the corresponding lifestyle.
-As of 26 August 2013, a skateboard team is no longer listed on its website.
+As of 26 August 2013, Mike Vogel Pennywise: The Story of IT Capoeira Simon Baker BLITZKRIEG Magazine a skateboard team is no longer listed on its website.
 Surfing is continuing to gain popularity, so more money is being put into it; now Billabong sponsors hundreds of surfers.

+Notable athletes sponsored by Billabong over the years have included world champions Layne Beachley, Mark Occhilupo, Andy Irons, and Joel Parkinson.